 In the Early Years we are in a unique position of fostering this love of reading and supporting children as they learn to read to continue this lifelong relationship with books and reading.

-In reception, the only homework we send home is reading and some phonics work once we have started teaching phonics.
+In reception, the only homework we send home is reading and some phonics and letter formation work once we have started teaching phonics.
 The phonics work is a simple consolidation of the sounds learnt during the week and can be incorporated into your daily activities.
 For example, the first sound we teach is 's' so we would ask you to practise saying the sound with your child, writing the letter and then throughout the day pointing out objects that have the 's' sound in them.
 There will also be 'tricky' words (words that have to be learnt by sight because they cannot be sounded out) to be learnt to support reading fluency.